P001 → Design & Branding

 “You want me to brand what, now?”

 As the tourism authority of the five boroughs of New York City, we faced an unprecedented challenge: restore New York City’s tourism economy to its full potential and exceed pre-pandemic growth.
 Doing that successfully required us to clarify and develop a new name and visual identity system.
-Our name at the time, New York City & Company, was vague, and it didn’t communicate tourism at the very moment the city needed to know we were here.
+Our name at the time, NYC & Company, was vague, and it didn’t communicate tourism at the very moment the city needed to know we were here.
 Our visual identity was tied to the city government’s mark, which made it even less clear who we are and what we do.
 We developed a brand system and strategy to best represent our mission, our purpose and our vision for the future of the organization.

 There Are No Epilogues IRL